2021 AFC Champions League

 The 2021 AFC Champions League was the 40th edition of Asia's premier club football tournament organized by the Asian Football Confederation (AFC), and the 19th under the current AFC Champions League title.

 Al-Hilal won their fourth title by defeating Pohang Steelers 2–0 in the final, becoming the most successful team in the history of the competition.
 As winners, they automatically qualified for the 2022 AFC Champions League (although they had already qualified through their domestic performance).
 They also earned the right to play in the 2021 FIFA Club World Cup in the United Arab Emirates and the 2025 FIFA Club World Cup in the United States.

 The tournament was the first to involve 40 teams during the group stage, with an increase from the previous 32 teams.

 Ulsan Hyundai of South Korea were the defending champions, but were eliminated in the semi-finals by fellow South Korean club Pohang Steelers.

 Association team allocation

-The 46 AFC member associations (excluding the Northern Mariana Islands, which became a full member in December 2020 and are not eligible for this season) are ranked based on their clubs' performance over the last four years in AFC competitions (their national team's FIFA World Rankings no longer considered).
-The slots are allocated by the following criteria according to the Entry Manual:
+The 46 AFC member associations (excluding the Northern Mariana Islands, which became a full member in December 2020 and were not eligible for this season) were ranked based on their clubs' performance over the last four years in AFC competitions (their national team's FIFA World Rankings no longer considered).
+The slots were allocated by the following criteria according to the Entry Manual: